Divine Divinity: Reception

 The game received "generally favorable reviews" according to the review aggregation website Metacritic.
 GameSpot opined that there is "much more to Divine Divinity than its impressive graphics and music and its combination of hack-and-slash action and pure role-playing, and that says a lot for the game."

 IGN declared, in summary, that "Divine Divinity is a very easy game to get into and enjoy.
 It lacks anything memorable, like the party NPCs with minds and dialog of their own in Baldur's Gate II: Shadows of Amn, but it has atmosphere, tons of quests, and a great deal of variety to offer.
 Above all, it's plain fun to play, to develop your character and find ever-better weapons and armor, to face the foe around the next corner.
 And who knows...?
 With BioWare's assets tied up in light sabers and Black Isle Studios working on a game that has no strategic pause mode, perhaps Larian will step forward to carry the CRPG banner in the near future.
 We could do a lot worse."

-Divine Divinity was a nominee for PC Gamer USs "2002 Best Roleplaying Game", GameSpy's "PC RPG Game of the Year", RPG Vault's "RPG of the Year" and GameSpot's "Best Role-Playing Game on PC" awards, but lost these prizes to Neverwinter Nights and The Elder Scrolls III: Morrowind.
-It was also a runner-up in GameSpot's "Best Music on PC" and "Best Game No One Played on PC" categories.
+Divine Divinity was a nominee for PC Gamer USs "2002 Best Roleplaying Game", GameSpy's "PC RPG Game of the Year", RPG Vault's "RPG of the Year" and GameSpots "Best Role-Playing Game on PC" awards, but lost these prizes to Neverwinter Nights and The Elder Scrolls III: Morrowind.
+It was also a runner-up in GameSpots "Best Music on PC" and "Best Game No One Played on PC" categories.
 However, Divine Divinity won RPG Vault's awards for "Surprise of the Year" and "Outstanding Achievement in Music"; the publication's editors wrote that its score "very proficiently supports the changing moods and locations in the game, never becoming either overwhelming or repetitive."